codio/site/source/docs/education/students.html.md

 ##Public Courses
-If you are not a part of an Organization (and if you are), then you can look for public courses other Codio users have created.
+Free users, subscribers and organization subscribers can all look for public courses created by other Codio users.

 From the main Codio dashboard, select the Education menu item on the left pane.
 Beneath this you will then see a 'Courses' menu item.
 Click on this to see all available courses.
 You can use the search box to search for project names or text in the description fields.